timeteam/timeteam.github.io/_posts/Non_fiction/2022-03-20-Journey-to-the-edge-of-reason.md

 ***
-<b>Stephen Budianshky</b> 2016. _Journey to the Edge of Reason.
+<b>Stephen Budianshky</b> 2021. _Journey to the Edge of Reason.
 The life of Kurt Gödel_.
-London: Pelican, 448 pp.
+OUP, 355 pp.

 ***